 What is organic compost?
-It is decomposed organic matter made from garden and kitchen waste, it is rich in nutrients, dark, crumbly, smells good, feeds and condition the soil, saving money by reducing the need for fertilisers.
+It is decomposed chemical free organic matter made from garden and kitchen waste, it is rich in nutrients, dark, crumbly, smells good, feeds and condition the soil, saving money by reducing the need for fertilisers.
 Adding compost to the soil each season promotes soil microbes that help plant growth.

 It is so natural and simple that if a pile of leaves or any green-stuff that was once living was left without any human involvement at all, it would decompose and be taken down into the soil by worms.
 Making compost really is that simple.
 Putting the material in a pile generates natural heat speeding up the process.